Skip Navigation

 More recently, Russia's invasion of Ukraine in 2022 pushed energy markets into turmoil.
 The U.S. Energy Information Administration reported that crude prices surged in early 2022 as sanctions, supply concerns, and war risk changed global trade flows.

 The lesson is not that every oil shock ends the same way.
 They do not.
 Some last weeks.
 Some reshape trade routes for years.
-Some hurt consumers more than companies, and some do the opposite.
+This one spiked above $140, then reversed hard on a single weekend headline.

 The lesson is that markets often react before the full economic story is clear.
 Prices may swing on fear, then swing again as supply responds, demand weakens, or policy changes.
-That is why one dramatic week can feel bigger than it later looks on a long-term chart.
+That is why one dramatic week can feel bigger than it later looks on a long-term chart, and why a relief rally can overshoot too.

 This is also where market labels can confuse people.
-A sharp drop does not always mean a lasting downturn.
+A sharp drop, or a sharp recovery, does not always mean a lasting trend.
 If you want to separate a selloff from a deeper cycle, read Stash Learn and What is a bull market?.

 The durable lesson: diversification is built for messy weeks

-A geopolitical oil shock is a good test of your investing process.
+A geopolitical oil shock, and its sudden resolution, is a good test of your investing process.
 If your plan only works when headlines are calm, it may be too fragile.
-Diversification exists because the next shock is hard to predict.
+Diversification exists because the next swing is hard to predict in either direction.

 Diversification does not stop losses.
 It does not promise smoother returns every week.
 It spreads your exposure across different areas so one event, sector, or company does not carry the whole load.

 That matters because the first headline is rarely the whole story.
-In this oil shock, prices spiked above $100, then rose much higher, then eased back toward the mid-$90s.
-If you made every decision from the scariest headline, you may have missed the next phase of the story.
+In this episode, prices spiked above $100, rose much higher, eased toward the mid-$90s, then dropped to the low $80s on a deal.
+If you made every decision from the scariest headline, you may have missed the next phase.
+If you chase the relief rally, the gradual reopening may still surprise you.

 A long-term investor can ask different questions than a day trader: